 – They say nothing …

 I pretend to be shocked.
 They all stare at me.
-Again I careful approch the birds with my hands, and yes: they chirp again.
-There must be a sensor, because only when my hands come close they make noise.
+Again I carefully approch the birds with my hands, and yes: they chirp again.
+There must be a sensor, because they only make nois when my hands come close.
 So we communicate in bird language.

 The ladies watch it with wide opened eyes and ears.

 – I don’t get it, how is that possible?
 I stammer.

 The ladies nod, understand my incomprehenson, and smile at me encouragingly.